HomeLatest NewsEnterprise ITIBM received 9,043 patents in 2017 including 1,400 in AI

 Register Now →

 IBM also received 1,200 cybersecurity patents, including one for technology that enables AI systems to turn the table on hackers by baiting them into email exchanges and websites that expend their resources and frustrate their attacks.
-It could substantially reduce the security risks associated with “phishing” emails and other attacks.
+It could substantially reduce the risks associated with “phishing” emails and other attacks.

 IBM inventors also patented significant inventions in emerging areas like quantum computing, including a new way for improving a quantum computer’s ability to acquire and retain information – otherwise known as “ readout fidelity.”
 This can lead to efficiency in the components necessary to build a quantum computing system.

 IBM said that this year’s milestone builds on more than 105,000 U.S. patents granted to IBM from 1993 to 2017.
-IBM inventors have received patents for such transformative ideas as secure transactions, guiding the visually-impaired using RFID, the world’s fastest supercomputers and earthquake detectors, said company.
+IBM inventors have received patents for such transformative ideas as secure credit card transactions, guiding the visually-impaired using RFID, the world’s fastest supercomputers and earthquake detectors, said company.

 Advertisement